UK’s first and only private medical dermatology clinic specialising on skin of colour, Black skin and Afro-textured hair loss and scalp conditions.

 There are higher quantities of cells called fibroblasts, which are important for skin healing.

-The rate at which Black skin loses moisture (Trans-epithelial water loss) is higher in Black skin, which has implication for having drier skin.
+The rate at which Black skin loses moisture (trans-epithelial water loss) has been shown to be higher in Black skin, which has implications for having drier skin.